There is a range of practical help and emotional support available for you if you are living with sight loss.

 For practical advice on living and working with sight loss, information on national and local services, and advice on getting help from your local council, contact our Helpline.
 You can call us on 0303 123 9999 or email firstname.lastname@example.org.

-Read more about the help that social services can give you to live independently:
+Read more about the help that social services can give you to live independently in our Help from Social Services leaflet, part of our Starting Out series:

 Read more about what happens during a low vision assessment and how you can make the most of your remaining sight: